 The player that cannot move and is blocked by the other player or cannot move from losing all their pieces loses the board game checkers.

 How to Play CheckersIf playing with black Checkers, the rules and instructions suggest that red moves first and colors are alternated in subsequent games.
 Also, each player has 5 minutes to complete his turn before losing it.

 Pieces can be Kinged by reaching the last row of the opposite side referred to in the rules as the King Row.
-To "King" a piece, another Checker is placed on top of the exiting piece or the Checker is turned over to reveal the crown (depending of game pieces).
+To "King" a piece, another Checker is placed on top of the exiting piece, or the Checker is turned over to reveal the crown (depending on game pieces).
 The Kinged piece then follows the normal turn pattern.